StrataFoundation/wumbo/rust/spl-token-staking/program/README.md

 ### LinearLockup

 `LinearLockup`s reward locking up tokens with higher rewards percentages.
 In exchange for more risk, i.e. not being able to liquidate into the base token, the user receives a higher reward.
 This will set `lockup_end_time` on the voucher.
-After the lockup is ended, the `Voucher` will continue to accumulate rewards, but can be liquidated at any time.
+After the lockup is ended, the `Voucher` will continue to accumulate rewards, but can be unstaked at any time.

 The reward percentage scales as a linear model, defined by: